-So for businesses who like the idea of blockchain, but do not have the funds or budget to carry out, might need to wait more before they can jump into the blockchain bandwagon.
+So businesses who like the idea of blockchain, but do not have the funds or budget to carry it out, might need to wait more before they can jump into the blockchain bandwagon.

 Not sure how to build a career in enterprise blockchains?
 Enroll Now: How to Build Your Career in Enterprise Blockchains

 Implementing and managing a blockchain project is hard.
 It requires thorough knowledge from the business to go through the whole process.

 They need to hire multiple experts in the blockchain field which leads to the problem and hence it is counted as one of the disadvantages of blockchain.

 Not only that they also need to train their existing professionals on how to utilize blockchain and then ensure that the management team can understand the complexities and outcomes of a blockchain-powered business.

 This way, they can understand their requirements and help transform their business processes to utilize blockchain.

 Not to mention, if you find blockchain developers and specialists, they are harder to find and will cost more compared to traditional developers due to their demand and supply ratio.

 If you are eager to learn about Blockchain use cases then you can check out the articles listed below.

 Blockchain technology is only a decade old.
 This means that it is a new technology that requires time to mature.
 If you take the different consortiums into account, you will notice multiple players trying to solve the decentralized problem with their unique solutions.